digbmc/reactor-jct/nuclear-disasters.md

 The NRC was strengthened and the industry established the Institute of Nuclear Power Operations (INPO) to ensure appropriate training, plant management and operations.
 It expanded its resident inspector program in which two NRC inspectors live near each of the plants and provide oversight of adherence to the agencies’ regulations.
 It also expanded both safety and performance-oriented inspections and established an operations center staffed 24 hours a day to provide assistance in plant emergencies. [^24]

 Training reforms are among the most significant outcomes of the TMI-2 accident.
 Training became centred on protecting a plant's cooling capacity, whatever the triggering problem might be.
 Events of TMI led to the establishment of the Atlanta-based Institute of Nuclear Power Operations (INPO) and its National Academy for Nuclear Training.
 Close to half of the operators' training was in a full-scale electronic simulator of the TMI control room.
 The $18 million simulator permitted operators to learn and be tested on all kinds of accident scenarios. [^22]
-.ve-media wc:Presentation_at_Three_Mile_Island_Nuclear_Plant_Simulator_%2828751374767%29.jpg caption = "NRC Resident Inspector Zach Hollcraft (center) gives fellows from the White House Leadership Development Program a presentation from the Three Mile Island nuclear plant simulator"
+.ve-media wc:Presentation_at_Three_Mile_Island_Nuclear_Plant_Simulator_%2828751374767%29.jpg static caption = "NRC Resident Inspector Zach Hollcraft (center) gives fellows from the White House Leadership Development Program a presentation from the Three Mile Island nuclear plant simulator"

 <h4 id="Fukushima-Daiichi">Fukushima Daiichi</h4>
 ##### Overview